 Now Words With Friends does let me interact with two close friends who I also make an effort to see in real time as often as possible.
 But I am aware that I have become more easily bored and with a smartphone always near, I tend to check what’s happening in the world throughout the day.
 Has this made me less interested in being with real people?
 Has it made me less likely to get together with friends?
 No. But I do worry about younger people who may not have cemented those tight friendships yet that make you want to pick up the phone and chat with your BFF or make a date to get together for lunch.

 But perhaps technology is having other impacts on me that I don’t recognize.
-An article at where can i buy priligy in uk called “Virtual Distance: Technology is Rewriting the Rulebook for Human Interaction” by Karen Sobel-Lojeski and Martin Westwell explains that, “Virtual distance is a psychological and emotional sense of detachment that accumulates little by little, at the sub-conscious or unconscious level, as people trade-off time interacting with each other for time spent ‘screen skating’ (swiping, swishing, pinching, tapping, and so on).”
+An article at The Conversation called “Virtual Distance: Technology is Rewriting the Rulebook for Human Interaction” by Karen Sobel-Lojeski and Martin Westwell explains that, “Virtual distance is a psychological and emotional sense of detachment that accumulates little by little, at the sub-conscious or unconscious level, as people trade-off time interacting with each other for time spent ‘screen skating’ (swiping, swishing, pinching, tapping, and so on).”
 This has unintended consequences.
 People can become distrustful of one another and be less likely to exhibit helping behaviors.

 While I don’t think that has happened to me yet, I am aware that the additional time I spend on a screen means less time for other activities, even if it’s just staring into space, lost in thought.
 I know I have to pay attention to this, especially since technology keeps evolving and finding new and engaging ways to occupy our attention.